The city of Bologna is the perfect base for discovering many of the incredible food experiences in Emilia-Romagna, Italy.

 Northwest of Bologna is Gelato University, a school that attracts students interested in professional gelato-making from around the world.

-After getting home from this trip to Italy, I moved into a new apartment in Austin, TX.
+After returning from this trip to Italy, I moved into a new apartment in Austin, TX.
 The owner of the gelato shop in my new building learned in Bologna.
 Small world!

 Eating gelato was one of my top food experiences in Emilia-Romagna, which is why I had it four times in as many days.